-- (1) Any aggrieved person may address a grievance or query regarding charges for municipal services to the Chief Financial Officer in writing or may visit any customer care office provided by the Municipality. - (2) Every customer has the right to ask and to be provided with a clear explanation as to the services being charged and a breakdown of all amounts shown on their account. - (3) The aggrieved person shall clearly state the basis of his or her dissatisfaction and the desired resolution. - (4) The lodging of an inquiry shall not relieve the aggrieved person of the responsibility to settle his or her account.
-An interim payment similar to an average account must be paid by the due date pending finalisation of the enquiry. - (5) The Municipality will respond to all inquiries from customers within 30 days from the lodging of the enquiry.
+- (1) Any aggrieved person may address a grievance or query regarding charges for municipal services to the Chief Financial Officer in writing or may visit any customer care office provided by the Municipality. - (2) The dispute must be submitted within twenty-one (21) days of the account.
+If a dispute is raised after this period, it will be treated as an enquiry.
+Therefore, the account will not be suspended and normal credit control procedures will apply. - (3) Every customer has the right to ask and to be provided with a clear explanation as to the services being charged and a breakdown of all amounts shown on their account. - (4) A query is not regarded as a dispute.
+A query is a verbal enquiry whereas a dispute must be in writing and lodged with the relevant municipal department or section. - (5) The aggrieved person shall clearly state the basis of his or her dissatisfaction and the desired resolution. - (6) The aggrieved person must lodge a query or complaint in respect of a specific municipal service and/or amount. - (7) The lodging of an inquiry shall not relieve the aggrieved person of the responsibility to settle his or her account.
+An interim payment similar to an average account must be paid by the due date pending finalisation of the enquiry of a specific municipal service.
+If a specific amount is being questioned, the remaining undisputed amount needs to be settled in full. - (8) The Municipality will respond to all inquiries from customers within 30 days from the lodging of the enquiry. - (9) A dispute submitted in terms of the above shall not stop or defer the continuation of any credit control or legal procedures already instituted for the recovery of arrear payments relating to such dispute. - (10) Additional statements shall be provided by the municipality at an additional cost for the consumer. - (11) An objection or appeal with regards to property rates does not defer the liability for payment of rates beyond the date determined for payment in terms of the Property rates Act.
+Therefore, these amounts do not constitute a dispute in terms of the Municipal Systems Act Section 102 or this policy as the Property Rates act deals with the dispute resolution process with regards to property rates.
+Section 20 of this policy will therefore apply with respect to all overdue property rates notwithstanding if an objection or appeal has been lodged.